Medical Laboratory Technology

 MLT courses after completion of pre-req’s courses

-Students must complete all learning support and all pre-req’s prior to beginning MLT Major courses beyond MLTS 1101.
-MLTS 1101 is required prior to beginning MLT major courses.
-It is highly recommended that students take BIOL 1107 and BIOL 2251K prior to enrolling in the BIOL 2252K based on Science background.
+Students must complete all learning support and all prereqs before beginning MLT Major courses beyond MLTS 1101.
+MLTS 1101 is required before beginning MLT major courses.
+It is highly recommended that students take BIOL 1107 and BIOL 2251K before enrolling in BIOL 2252K based on their science background.

 FALL II